-- Late in rental payment or unable to pay.
+- Late in rental payment or unable to pay

-- Tenant smoked in non-smoking areas.
+- Tenant smoked in non-smoking areas

-- The tenant brought a pet when the leasing agreement indicated a No-Pet Policy.
+- The tenant brought a pet when the leasing agreement indicated a No-Pet Policy

-- Exceeding the maximum number of people allowed to reside in the rental property.
+- Exceeding the maximum number of people allowed to reside in the rental property

-- Tenant’s illegal subletting.
+- Tenant’s illegal subletting

-- The tenant intentionally damaging the property.
+- The tenant intentionally damaged the rental unit

 When a tenant has performed any of the aforementioned lease violations, you are well within your rights to proceed with the eviction process.